Ditectrev/Scrum-Developer-I-PSD-I-Practice-Tests-Exams-Questions-Answers/README.md

 **[⬆ Back to Top](#table-of-contents)**

-### What are the duties of the Development Team in a Scrum Team?
+### What are the duties of the Developers in a Scrum Team?

 - [ ] Removing impediments.
 - [x] Making technical decisions.